 Articles on Race

-These articles let you dig deeper into each topic as it relates to self-awareness, bias, discrimination, and prevention in teams and with children?
+Want to dig deeper into each topic as it relates to self-awareness, bias, discrimination, and prevention in teams and with children?
 Then look at these articles.

 Racism and the Role of the Children’s Ministry Leader (Michayla White, incm.org)